-Review: Unsure about Undead and Unsure
+Yes I am Unsure about how to review Undead and Unsure

 In preparation of this release I re-read all ten Betsy books.
 The read didn't take long.
 MJD is funny, snarky and great with internal monologue.
 The reading is fast and fun, light and enjoyable.
 Her books are not plot heavy.
 The stories have a simple plot and are filled in with Betsy's unique view and thought process.